top of page

 The verb 'relinquish' has its roots in Latin, specifically from the word 'relinquere.'
 It is formed by combining 're,' which indicates 'back' or 'again,' and 'linquere,' meaning 'to leave' or 'to abandon.'
 In Latin, 'relinquere' meant to leave something behind, abandon, or surrender it voluntarily.
 As the term made its way into English, it retained this core meaning, describing the action of voluntarily giving up, abandoning, or surrendering something, often a right, claim, possession, or responsibility.
 The etymology of 'relinquish' underscores the concept of willingly leaving behind or letting go of something, emphasizing the voluntary nature of giving up or surrendering.

-Quiz: Find the meaning of relinquish
+Quiz: Find the meaning of the verb relinquish:

 Try Again!